second-state/smart-contract-search-engine/documentation/local_mode.md

 ## Local Mode - Configuration

-### Elasticsearch endpoint

-As mentioned above, you will need to enter your Elasticsearch endpoint URL in the `var elasticSearchUrl` variable which is located in the [secondStateJS.js file](../js/secondStateJS.js).

 ### DApp endpoint

 You will notice that this search engine is currently configured to demonstrate the Product Giveaway DApp (which is running on the CyberMiles TestNet and MainNet).
 You will notice that the results page is customized for this particular DApp.
 Mpore specifically there is a link in the search engine results which allows an end-user to participate in the DApp.
 The endpoint is located in the `var playUrl` variable, which is in the [secondStateJS.js file](../js/secondStateJS.js).